 All men have to do is ejaculate.
 Not a fair deal!

-It’s cool that charting your BBT can give you insight into your body, but for the limited information it gives you, it just doesn’t seem worth it to us.
+It’s cool that charting your basal body temperature can give you insight into your body, but for the limited information it gives you, it just doesn’t seem worth it to us.

 There are better ways to track ovulation.

-If BBT charting was the only way to find your fertile window, we might not be so critical of it.
+If basal body temperature charting was the only way to find your fertile window, we might not be so critical of it.
 But there are plenty of other options.
 We’re quite partial to cervical mucus monitoring.
 Some women like OPKs.